Grandsire: The method

 Grandsire, like Plain Bob, is based on a simple deviation to the plain hunt when the treble (bell No.1) is first in the sequence or it is said to "lead".
 The treble is known as the "hunt bell" because it hunts continuously without ever deviating from the path.
-The diagram for the plain course is shown here.

-The Grandsire variation on the plain hunt on odd numbers adds a second hunt bell, which is "coursing" the treble: that is, the second hunt bell takes its place at the front of the change immediately after the treble.
-The single deviation away from hunting for the rest of the bells now takes place as the two hunt bells change places at the front of the lead.
+A second bell also follows the plain hunt.
+This second hunt bell is said to be "coursing" the treble: that is, the second hunt bell takes its place at the front of the change immediately after the treble.

-Furthermore, because there are two hunt bells, not the second bell but the third remains in place:
+The remaining bells deviate from the plain hunt as the two hunt bells change places at the front of the lead.
+When the second hunt bell takes the lead from the treble, the bell in third place remains in place.
+If the bell in fourth place were to follow the plain hunt, it would take third place, but it cannot, because the bell in third place remains there.
+Instead, it dodges with the bell in fifth place.
+After this the bells immediately return to the plain hunt pattern until the next treble lead.